Shujian-He/BiliMagicMarketScraper/README.md

 sh main.sh -w fufu -p 10000-20000 -c 2331
 ```

-This will generate 2 CSV files like `total_*.csv` and `want_*.csv`, while the data was automatically saved into the SQLite database (`bilidata.db`) after each successful page fetch.
+This will generate 2 CSV files like `total_*.csv` and `want_*.csv`, while the data was automatically saved into the SQLite database (`bilidata.db`) after each successful page fetch. `nextId.txt` will also be generated and updated along.

-It will stop after getting all items, or you can stop it manually by pressing *control+c*.
+It will stop after getting all items, or you can stop it manually by pressing `control+c`.

 ### In case of interruption